geonaut/Selenium-Grid---TestNG-Project/README.md

 * Eclipse IDE with TestNG plugin installed
 * Firefox with Selenium IDE plugin
 * Selenium java client library (available for use by Java)
+* A copy of the latest Selenium standalone JAR.
+2.41.0 at the time of writing.
 * Selenium standalone server running in node mode, with appropriate webdrivers for Chrome / IE. This can be on a different machine.
 An example command:
 ```
 java -jar selenium-server-standalone-2.41.0.jar -role node -hub  http://<HUB IP>:4444/grid/register -Dwebdriver.chrome.driver=chromedriver.exe -Dwebdriver.ie.driver=IEDriverServer.exe